MORE THAN GOLF

 Originally envisioned as a way to get friends together at the end of the summer and express the couple’s shared love of golf, the event has grown steadily over the years and is now co-produced by their son, Sekou Morrison (p.k.a.
 SekouWrites).

-The Classic typically occurs in late August and, in addition to providing fun and fellowship, it also serves the purpose or raising money for a featured non-profit.
+The Classic typically occurs in late August and, in addition to providing fun and fellowship, it also serves the purpose or raising money for a featured non-profit, or two.

-For the 2017 event, the Morrison Golf Classic supported the Urban Golf Academy, a Boston-based 501(c)3 nonprofit which is dedicated to shaping the lives of African-American youth by introducing them to values inherent in the game of golf, like integrity, respect and perseverance.
+- The Urban Golf Academy, a Boston-based nonprofit “dedicated to shaping the lives of African-American youth by introducing them to values inherent in the game of golf.”

 You can reach us with any questions at: